A Comparative Study of the problem of evil, according to C.S. Lewis and Motahari

 Authors

-2 Assistant Professor, Department of Islamic Philosophy and Theology, University of Tabriz, Tabriz, Iran.
+2 Assistant Professor, Department of Islamic Philosophy and Theology, Faculty of Theology and Islamic studies, University of Tabriz, Tabriz, Iran.

-3 Associate Professor, Department of Islamic Philosophy and Theology, University of Tabriz, Tabriz, Iran.
+3 Associate Professor, Department of Islamic Philosophy and Theology, Faculty of Theology and Islamic studies, University of Tabriz, Tabriz, Iran.

 Abstract